clumsyjedi/clack/README.md

 ## Usage

 Clack provides a command line interface to clojure data and code.
-It is inspired conceptually by [https://github.com/stedolan/jq](jq) but differs considerably in it's syntax.
+It is inspired conceptually by [jq](https://github.com/stedolan/jq) but differs considerably in it's syntax.

 Clack reads data from stdin, and writes it to stdout.
 Options for manipulating that data are passed as arguments to the executable.

 Let's look at some examples:

-Echoing data unchanged
+*Echoing data unchanged*

 ```
 echo '{}' | clack